-The true-positive homoplasic SNPs were assessed to see whether the type (parallel, convergent or revertant) was correctly reported by SNPPar.
-Overall, most types were correctly identified, and accuracy improved with sample size (see Figure S2A).
-In the smallest sample size (n=100), a mean of 13.7 homoplasic SNPs were called, of which mean 8.4% were classified incorrectly; in the largest samples (n=2000), a mean 425.5 homoplasic SNPs were called of which mean 0.84% were classified incorrectly.
-The most common error was a reversion being incorrectly classified as parallel event), followed by a parallel event being incorrectly classified as a reversion (see Figure S2B); both cases were caused by the necessity to make arbitrary ancestral allele calls at the root node, which is unresolvable with any method.
+of 8.4% were classified incorrectly; in the largest samples (n=2000), a mean of 425.5 homoplasic SNPs were called of which a mean of 0.84% were classified incorrectly.
+The most common error was a reversion being incorrectly classified as a parallel event, followed by a parallel event being incorrectly classified as a reversion (see Fig. S2b); both cases were caused by the necessity to make arbitrary ancestral allele calls at the root node, which is unresolvable with any method.

 Using FastML for the ASR step yielded no improvement in accuracy over TreeTime, producing the same false-negative calls and no false-positive calls.
-FastML yielded some differences in homoplasy type call errors, with a higher overall error rate (~5% more incorrect type calls with the smallest data set and ~0.7% more errors with the largest, see Figure S3A), but this was due solely to differences in arbitrary assignments at the root node (see Figure S3B).
+FastML yielded some differences in homoplasy type call errors, with a higher overall error rate (~5% more incorrect type calls with the smallest data set and ~0.7% more errors with the largest, see Fig. S3a), but this was due solely to differences in arbitrary assignments at the root node (see Fig. S3b).